WUPV: History

 After the affiliation swap, there was no over-the-air carrier of WB programming in Richmond until selected shows turned up on NBC affiliate WWBT in 1999; some programs aired first in the afternoon and then in overnight hours through August 31, 2006.
 This arrangement led to Richmond being one of the worst markets for WB network ratings.
 One problem was that WWBT could not carry the entire WB prime time lineup; due to time limitations involved in timeshifting network programs and removing show promotions, the station opted not to carry the network's Friday night schedule.
 Kids' WB programming was cleared on WRLH.
 While an attempt was made to launch a new station which would have been run by ACME Communications, the proposal died in a technical morass related to the removal of channels 60–69 and 52–59 from television use.
 The original application, which had been made by Television Capital Corporation of Richmond, specified channel 63 (last used in 1988 when WVRN-TV folded), had to be amended twice to change its channel (first to 52 and then to 39), and was contested on procedural grounds by Lockwood.

 In 2006, The WB and UPN merged to form The CW.
-There were nearly no options available for the new network's Richmond affiliate other than WUPV, and Lockwood entered into a long-term affiliation agreement for three of its stations in April 2006.
+With The CW effectively forced by default to affiliate with WUPV for full-market distribution, Lockwood entered into a long-term affiliation agreement for three of its stations in April 2006.
 Just days before the new network's launch that September, Lockwood sold WUPV to Southeastern Media Holdings, a subsidiary of Community Newspaper Holdings.
 That company's stations were all operated under local marketing agreements, covering all station functions but ad sales, by Raycom Media, then-owner of Richmond CBS affiliate WTVR-TV.
-WUPV moved operations into WTVR's Richmond studios.
-However, Raycom soon made a deal that caused more movement at channel 65 when it purchased WWBT from Lincoln Financial Media and sold WTVR.
-The station then moved into WWBT's facility.
+In 2008, Raycom acquired Lincoln Financial Media and WWBT; WTVR was sold to Local TV LLC in 2009.